David Lloyd Owen

-Major General David Lanyon Lloyd Owen, (10 October 1917 – 5 April 2001) was a British soldier and writer.
+Major-General David Lanyon Lloyd Owen, (10 October 1917 – 5 April 2001) was a British Army officer and writer.
 During the Second World War he commanded the Long Range Desert Group.

 Early life and military career

 Born in Hampton, in the county of Middlesex, England, on 10 October 1917, David Lloyd Owen was the son of Captain Reginald Charles Lloyd Owen.
 He was educated at Winchester College and the Royal Military College, Sandhurst.
 Upon passing out from the latter, he was commissioned as a second lieutenant into the Queen's Royal Regiment (West Surrey) on 27 January 1938.
 He was with the 2nd Battalion of his regiment, then commanded by Lieutenant Colonel Robert Ross, in Palestine during the Arab revolt.
 Among Lloyd Owen's fellow officers in the battalion was Michael Forrester, another future major general.
 He later served in the Western Desert from 1939 to July 1941, during the Second World War, when he joined the Long Range Desert Group (LRDG).